-The current web ecosystem gives a limited control to users over how their data is used.
+The current web ecosystem gives limited control to users over how their data is used.
 While innumerable users are now sharing their data on social media and search engines, these platforms, in turn, are selling this confidential data of the users to advertisers.
-In an effort to use the technology potentially and give users more control over their digital identity data, Microsoft Corporation is initiating to use the Blockchain technology which is originally used for Cryptography platforms.
+In an effort to use the technology potentially and give users more control over their digital identity data, Microsoft Corporation is initiating to use the of Blockchain technology which is originally used for Cryptography platforms.

-The Redmond Giant on its collaboration with DIF, Digital Identity Foundation reveals to solve the challenges of digitally managing and preserving the identities data which further involves Blockchain to enhance the privacy and security across the digital and physical world.
+The Redmond Giant on its collaboration with DIF, Digital Identity Foundation reveals to solve the challenges of digitally managing and preserving the identities data which further involves Blockchain to enhance privacy and security across the digital and physical world.
 The company recently shared a blog post, stating “We believe it is essential for individuals to own and control all elements of their digital identity.”
 They further said, “Rather than grant broad consent to countless apps and services, and have their identity data spread across numerous providers, individuals need a secure, encrypted digital hub where they can store their identity data and easily control access to it.”

 Microsoft jointly researched with DIF and shared some conclusions, yet the demo of the working prototypes of the solutions it gave still remains.
 It asserts that the use of Blockchain is beyond the cryptocurrencies, such as, Blockchain and can be used for a number of applications.

-Overall, with Blockchain Microsoft eliminates the involvement of third-party services and solutions for the data control, as the proposed technology can be a major-league in giving back the user his control over the data and securely preserving the digital data.
+Overall, with Blockchain Microsoft eliminates the involvement of third-party services and solutions for data control, as the proposed technology can be a major-league in giving back the user his control over the data and securely preserving the digital data.

 Further the blog post features, “Today, users grant broad consent to countless apps and services for collection and retention of their data for use beyond their control.
 With data breaches and identity theft becoming more sophisticated and frequent, users need a way to take ownership of their identity.”